hheyhhay/work-it-out/README.md

 	- Connect the API to our scripts.js
   - Install and use npm's day.js and chart.js
   - Use media queries to have a responsive layout
+  - successfully use Webpack to connect all the files

+## Challenges + Improvements
+Our future improvements are:
+  - Allow user to choice the date using a drop down calendar
+  - Allow user to see their friends and their friends' datasets
+  - Add more interactivity in the HTML/CSS design using JavaScript

 ## Project Specs
   - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/fitlit.html)